-In 2014, our employees donated 905 hours toward improving our communities on behalf of the credit union.
-This was the second year in a row our staff volunteered more than 900 hours in the community.
-They made more than 3,700 sack lunches for people who are homeless or at risk of becoming homeless.
-They organized school supply, food, clothes and toy drives for those less fortunate.
-They taught young people in the classroom about personal finance – reaching 1,326 students through 79 presentations.
+Since 2013, our employees have volunteered more than 2,000 service hours toward improving our community on behalf of the credit union.
+They have made more than 3,850 sack lunches for people who are homeless or at risk of becoming homeless.
+They have organized school supply, food, clothes and toy drives for those less fortunate.
+They have taught young people in the classroom about personal finance – reaching 3,326 students through 215 presentations.

-In the past, we've focused on helping children and veterans.
-We have strongly supported Children's Miracle Network, which has two affiliated hospitals in St. Louis, and the Credit Unions for Kids program.
-We and our employees have participated in numerous fundraisers for CMN, from bowl-a-thons and raffles to dress-down days and bake sales.
-In addition, we've worked to support veterans' groups and projects throughout the region, sponsoring the National Veterans Golden Age Games and National Veterans Wheelchair Games and providing a wide range of support to the Fisher House at the St. Louis VA Medical Center.
+In the past, our social responsibility efforts focused on helping children and veterans.
+We strongly supported Children's Miracle Network, which has two affiliated hospitals in St. Louis, and the Credit Unions for Kids program.
+We and our employees participated in numerous fundraisers for CMN, from bowl-a-thons and raffles to dress-down days and bake sales.
+In addition, we worked to support veterans' groups and projects throughout the region, sponsoring the National Veterans Golden Age Games and National Veterans Wheelchair Games and providing a wide range of support to the Fisher House at the St. Louis VA Medical Center.
 We also took an active role in Missouri credit unions' efforts to raise funds and mobilize volunteers for Homes for Our Troops, which built two specially adapted homes in Missouri for wounded veterans at no cost.

-We have also given time, treasure and talent to a variety of other local nonprofit organizations in their efforts to better our communities, including Toys for Tots, Susan G. Komen for the Cure, the Arnold Police Department, the Kurt Warner First Things First Foundation’s Warner’s Warm-up coat drives, the Special Olympics, the American Red Cross and animal rescue groups.
+We also gave time, treasure and talent to a variety of other local nonprofit organizations in their efforts to better our communities, including Susan G. Komen for the Cure, the Arnold Police Department, the Kurt Warner First Things First Foundation, the Special Olympics, the American Red Cross and animal rescue groups.

-Arsenal’s community partnerships have won us 14 Dora Maxwell Social Responsibility Awards from the Missouri Credit Union Association.
+Arsenal’s community partnerships have led to us earning 14 Dora Maxwell Social Responsibility Awards from the Missouri Credit Union Association.

 The people-helping-people philosophy pervades all aspects of our daily business.
 We are especially committed to offering programs, products and services that address our members' needs at every age.